Me262a/emerchantpay/transaction/README.md

-# Merchant microservice app
+# Transaction microservice app

-This module represents app that allows to manage merchants for the payment system.
+This module represents app that allows to manage merchant transactions for the payment system.